tjacobs/CarND-Behavioral-Cloning-P3/writeup_report.md

 At first I had the fully connected section start with a 1000 neuron fully connected layer, but this resulted in a 110mb saved weights trained model, which was excessive for github, so I reduced the fully connected first layer down to 200, and performance was not hindered.

+## Reducing overfitting
-I experimented with adding a dropout layer after the second fully connected layer, with dropout rate 0.5.
-This improves the driving performance by reducing overfitting and letting the model generalise better.
-Driving the car around the track backwards and flipping the images also helps to reduce overfitting to the exact track layout.
+I experimented with adding a dropout layer after the first fully connected layer, with dropout rate 0.5, as well with one after the second fully connected layer.
+This actually decreased the driving performance, having the car run off the road in both cases.
+So I removed the dropout layers.

+Driving the car around the track backwards and flipping the images seems enough to reduce overfitting to the exact track layout.

 ## Training